tapis-project/tutorials/index.md

 ## About These Tutorials
 These tutorials utilize the Python programming language to invoke calls to Tapis.
-All examples utilize the Tapis Python SDK (`tapipy`).
+All examples use the Tapis Python SDK (`tapipy`).
 We assume familiarity with Python and basic Unix shell commands throughout this tutorial.
 We also assume the reader has a TACC account.
 See the [introduction](https://tapis-project.github.io/tutorials/intro/intro/) for more details.